shravan-padakanti/scala-docs-wiki/Datasets.md

 **Things of Datasets as a compromise between RDDs and DataFrames.** You get more type information on Datasets than on DatFrames, and you get more optimizations than you get on RDDs.

+> Dataset API is an extension to DataFrames that provides a type-safe, object-oriented programming interface.
+It is a strongly-typed, immutable collection of objects that are mapped to a relational schema.
+>
+> At the core of the Dataset, API is a new concept called an encoder, which is responsible for converting between JVM objects and tabular representation.
+The tabular representation is stored using Spark internal Tungsten binary format, allowing for operations on serialized data and improved memory utilization.
+Spark 1.6 comes with support for automatically generating encoders for a wide variety of types, including primitive types (e.g. String, Integer, Long), Scala case classes, and Java Beans.

 **Example**

 Going back to the [listings example](https://github.com/rohitvg/scala-spark-4/wiki/DataFrames-(1)#example):